[Travel Bits] Festivals in Korea this week

 Ganghwa Icefish Festival

-Held in the Hwangcheong Reservoir at the base of Deoksan Mountain and Guksusan Mountain, Ganghwa Icefish Festival is managed and sponsored by the fishery community of Hwangcheon Reservoir in Naesu-myeon.
+Held in the Hwangcheong Reservoir at the base of mountains Deoksan and Guksusan, Ganghwa Icefish Festival is managed and sponsored by the fishery community of Hwangcheon Reservoir in Naesu-myeon.

-Admission fees is 5,000 won per person, and there is no age limit.
-Visiting hours are from 8 a.m. to 5 p.m. and visitors can register on site.
+Admission fees are 5,000 won per person and there is no age limit.
+Visiting hours are from 8 a.m. to 5 p.m.
+Visitors can register on site.

 For more information, call the travel hotline at 1330 for Korean, English, Japanese and Chinese services.